GEM has expertise in several research areas of engineering importance.

 The fabric consists woven fiber “tows,” which are bundles of individual fibers, as shown below:

 When the resin flows in the fabric, it will first flow into the porosity between the tows (inter-tow porosity).
 After that, the resin can slowly penetrate into the tows through the porosity between individual fibers inside a tow (intra-tow porosity).
 We introduced a mass sink term in Navier-Stokes equation to capture the absorption of resin into the tows.
 The videos below shows that the inter-tow pores are first filled, after which it takes a certain amount of time (“bleeding time”) for the intra-tow pores to be filled.
-The exact form of the sinking term will be obtained by “mesoscale” fluid-structure interaction simulation of the woven fabric (right figure above).
+The exact form of the sinking term will be obtained by “mesoscale” fluid-structure interaction simulation of the woven fabric (left video above).

 Thermal-Metallurgical-Mechanical Modeling of Quenching Process